MichalFurman/PDOModel/README.md

 - 'date': timestampler,
 - 'user_id': int - $_SESSION['user_id']
 - 'user_name': string - $_SESSION['user_name']
-- 'method': string - (INSERT, UPDATE, DELETE)
+- 'method': string - (INSERT, UPDATE, DELETE - methods that executed on database)
-- 'value': string - (SQL string)
+- 'value': string - (SQL query that the user generated)

 All data in general log will be automatically filled when flag 'log_rec' is set to 'true'.